Energy efficiency and renewable energy in development

-“148.
-The planning system should support the transition to a low carbon future in a changing climate, taking full account of flood risk and coastal change.
+"14.
+Meeting the challenge of climate change, flooding and coastal change.
+152. The planning system should support the transition to a low carbon future in a changing climate, taking full account of flood risk and coastal change.
 It should help to: shape places in ways that contribute to radical reductions in greenhouse gas emissions, minimise vulnerability and improve resilience; encourage the reuse of existing resources, including the conversion of existing buildings; and support renewable and low carbon energy and associated infrastructure".

 Reigate & Banstead’s Core Strategy